 See http://www.bootcamp.navy.mil/graduation.html#grad_schedule for the schedule for PIR.

-You may find these documents from Sarge helpful: Sarge's Suggestions and NAVY BOOT CAMP GRADUATION PREPARATION AND SURVIVAL GUIDE FOR PARENTS AND LOVED ONES.
-You may also want to check out http://www.mynavytaxi.com/goodies.html.
+You may find these documents from Sarge helpful: Sarge's Suggestions and LATEST BOOT CAMP FAMILY SURVIVAL GUIDE.
+You may also want to check out http://www.mynavytaxi.com/goodies.html, which includes additional links.
 He has more info in http://navyformoms.ning.com/forum/topics/most-updated-information-on-package-deals-airport-airfare-hotels?commentId=1971797%3AComment%3A9116194; this is from 2015, but it is still a good place to start.